jgscott/SDS385/exercises/README.md

 ## Online learning

 [The goal in this exercise](exercises02/exercises02-SDS385.pdf) to get some working code -- not necessarily fast or efficient code -- that fits a logistic-regression model by stochastic gradient descent (SGD).
 The idea of SGD is to fit the model in such a way that we process only one observation at a time (or possibly a small handful of observations, called minibatches).
-This contrasts sharply with ordinary gradient descent or Newton's method, both of which require that we process the entire data set in order to take a simple step.
+This contrasts sharply with ordinary gradient descent or Newton's method, both of which are _batch methods_: they require that we process the entire data set as a batch in order to take a single step.
 In future applications -- not quite yet -- SGD will even allow us to fit a model in such a way that we never have to load a full data set into your computer's working memory.
 Instead we can just read it a chunk at a time off the hard drive.
 This is very handy if you have more data than memory!

 But as we'll see, getting stochastic-gradient descent right is tricky.
-We'll learn the basics now, recognize the key issues, and save the more advanced stuff (for addressing those issues) for the next set of exercises.
+We'll learn the basics now, recognize the key issues, and save the more advanced stuff (for addressing those issues) for the next two sets of exercises.

+## Better online learning: preliminaries

+[The goal in this exercise](exercises03/exercises03-SDS385.pdf) is to set the stage for some big improvements to stochastic gradient descent.
+To do so, we'll need to revisit our two batch optimizers from before: ordinary gradient descent, and Newton's method.
+These exercises will have you implement backtracking line search and the BFGS method for logistic regression.
+Both of these ideas will carry forward, with some modifications, to the online-learning setting.